 Can My Expungement Application Be Denied?

-The court has the authority to deny your application request if you have not presented convincing evidence that you are insufficiently rehabilitated.
+The court has the authority to deny your application request if you have not presented convincing evidence that you are sufficiently rehabilitated.
 The Court may also determine that the public has a right to know of your conviction.
 Crimes at a certain level of seriousness may be denied expungement, and applications where the offense was too recent may also be denied.

 It is important that you have everything in your application in order and that you understand all of the guidelines and requirements for an expungement application.
 Our attorneys can help make sure your application is in order and give you your best chance at getting your application approved for sealing/expungement.